Search String

 Arkanoid IBM PC MS-DOS 1987

-IBM PC Arkanoid displays in 16-color Tandy or EGA 320x200.
-It supports mouse, joystick and keyboard control.
+PC Arkanoid displays in 16-color Tandy or EGA 320x200.
+PC Arkanoid supports mouse, joystick and keyboard control.
+Audio-wise, PC Arkanoid only employs Tandy sound or the IBM PC Internal Speaker.

 Arkanoid Apple 2 GS 1988